coding-blocks/codingblocks.online.projectx/README.md

 We are starting to use Ember Engines for this project.
 Some commands that can come in handy:

 * Run at application root: `ember g route <route-name> -ir <engine-name>` to run blueprint inside an engine

+* To add components to the in-repo addon (preferably for sharing components accross engines): `ember g component -ir ember-w-pack <components> -c`